PGautam27/Morty_app/README.md

 <h1>Rick And Morty Clean Architecture</h1>
     <div>
-        <p>"A Rick an Morty app that loads information from <a href="https://rickandmortyapi.com/">The Rick and Morty API</a>.
+        <p>A Rick an Morty app that loads information from <a href="https://rickandmortyapi.com/">The Rick and Morty API</a>.
 And here I refered from this website <a href="https://itnext.io/android-architecture-hilt-mvvm-kotlin-coroutines-live-data-room-and-retrofit-ft-8b746cab4a06">Android Architecture: Hilt, MVVM, Kotlin Coroutines, Live Data, Room and Retrofit (ft.
-Rick and Morty)</a> by Santiago Beroch."</p>
+Rick and Morty)</a> by Santiago Beroch.</p>
         <p>But the problem that I faced was that, they used xml layouts and the App Architecture was also not upto the mark.
 I've completely changed the architecture to clean architecture.</p>
-        <p>The major things that you may learn if refer: </p>
+        <p>The major things that you may learn if you refer: </p>
         <ul>
             <li>Three layer:
                 <ol>Presentation layer</ol>